MicrosoftDocs/azure-stack-docs/azure-stack/hci/manage/manage-network-atc.md

     > [!NOTE]
     > If one of the servers you're adding to the cluster is missing a network adapter that's present on the other servers, `Get-NetIntentStatus` reports the error `PhysicalAdapterNotFound`.

 1. Check the provisioning status of all nodes using `Get-NetIntentStatus`.
 The cmdlet reports the configuration for both nodes.
-Note that this may take a similar amount of time to provision as the original node.
+This may take a similar amount of time to provision as the original node.

     # [21H2](#tab/21H2)
     ```powershell